The-Craft-Podcast/Podcast_Content_Automation/README.md

 - After running the code and get your transcript, you still need to replace the speaker label with thier real names or any names you customized.
 This can be done with `speaker_correction.py` where you will be prompted to enter the speaker mappings in a `dict` and the script will do the job for you and save the corrected transcript to the output path you defined.

 ## Part II: Working with LLMs and LangChain

+For the sake of easiness, using a third party framework here would be a quick solution for us now to deal with long texts and complicated tasks and to build out a MVP of this automation tool.